nikhilsath/crossbook/README.md

 ## Acknowledgements

 This project uses [Flowbite](https://github.com/themesberg/flowbite) and Flowbite Charts under the MIT License.
+Both libraries are open source and may be used commercially.